 To prepare for an OSHA Inspection, you need to know what to expect.
 The best organizations prepare for the unexpected.

-Unlike low probability natural disasters, OSHA related accidents happen daily across the country with an average of 14 workplace fatalities occurring every day.
+Unlike low-probability natural disasters, OSHA-related accidents happen daily across the country, with an average of 14 workplace fatalities occurring every day.

-Should You Be Concerned About Getting an OSHA Inspection?
+Should You Be Concerned about OSHA Inspections?

 It depends.
 Yes.
 And maybe.